dlee1828/dlee1828.github.io/markdown/make-phony.md

   }
 ```

 If I detect that a name begins with an underscore, I remove the underscore from the name.
-The reason for doing this is that aside from in its own rule, I don’t want the user to have to use an underscore every time they reference a phony target.
+I do this because aside from in its own rule, I don’t want the user to have to use an underscore every time they reference a phony target.
 For example, if the user wants to list a phony target as a dependency, they should be able to do so without the underscore:

 ```makefile
 _this_is_phony: